SubparLabs/pluspl.us/plusplus/content/privacy.md

 ### Contact

-If you have any questions or requests related to your data, please email support@pluspl.us
+If you have any questions or requests related to your data, please email plusplus@subpar.biz